FreakinWard/organizational-excellance/README.md

 1. Take the [self-assessment](./Diagnostic.md) to identify your most pressing challenges
 2. Explore the [Product-Driven Agile Framework](./Strategies/Product-driven-agile.md) for a comprehensive methodology
 3. See the framework in action in the [ContractClarity project](./Projects/ContractClarity/ContractClarity.md)
+4. Review the [Teams Guide](./Teams) to understand role expectations and team dynamics
-4. Adapt the templates and approaches to your specific organizational context
+5. Adapt the templates and approaches to your specific organizational context

 ---